okuvshynov/qna/README.md

 Currently uses Claude API, but adding OpenAI and local llamas should not be hard.

+At the moment, only uses model directly, no RAG.
+Some experimentation on local embedding store [in progress](experiments/bypage_embeddings.py).

 ## Examples

 Here's an example asking Anthropic sonnet model some question while reading TVM paper (4x speed up).